101. Elementary French I. 3 cr.

-The major cultural and socio-political movements of France.
+The major cultural and socio-political movements of France through its literary works.
 Intermittently.

 462W.
 Survey of French Literature I: Middle Ages to 17th Century.
 3 cr.

 Representative authors and works from the Middle Ages to the 17th Century.
-Every other Fall.
+Intermittently.

 463W.
 Survey of French Literature II: 18th Century to Modern Period.
 3 cr.

 Main authors and movements from the 18th Century to the present.
-Every other Spring.
+Intermittently.

 464. Introduction to 19th-Century French Literature and Culture.
 3 cr.

 Introduction to the principal literary and artistic works and movements of 19th-century France.
 Particular attention will be devoted to the relationship between art and politics and the deveopment of prose culture.
-Offered irregularly.
+Intermittently.

 467W.
 Advanced French Grammar.
 3 cr.